Model identification for ARMA time series through convolutional neural networks: Methods

 An ARMA time series model consists of an autoregressive part and a moving average part.
-We follow the usual convention and denote $p$ for AR order and $q$ for MA order.
-A time series $X_n$ following an ARMA($p,q$) model can then be expressed recursively as \ben{ X_n = \eps_n + \sum_{i=1}^{p} \phi_i X_{n-i} + \sum_{j=1}^{q} \theta_j \varepsilon_{n-j}, } where $\phi_1,\dots,\phi_p$ and $\theta_1,\dots,\theta_q$ are fixed real-valued coefficients (typically unknown), and where noise $\eps_n$ are independent and identically distributed random values.
-For the distribution of $\eps_n$, we consider two cases in this paper: a standard normal distribution and a $t$-distribution with 2 degrees of freedom, the latter representing a very heavy-tailed distribution.
-These two types of time series are denoted as \acrshort{acr:tsnorm} and \acrshort{acr:tstdist} respectively.
+We follow the usual convention and denote the AR order by $p$ and the MA order by $q$.
+A time series $X_t$ following an ARMA($p,q$) model can then be expressed recursively as \ben{ X_t = \eps_t + \sum_{i=1}^{p} \phi_i X_{t-i} + \sum_{j=1}^{q} \theta_j \varepsilon_{t-j}, } where $\phi_1,\dots,\phi_p$ and $\theta_1,\dots,\theta_q$ are real-valued coefficients (typically unknown). $\eps_t$ are independent and identically distributed random values modelling the noise, which in this paper, sampled from standard normal distribution.

-Model identification by AIC and BIC selection criteria in \cite{HyndmanKhandakar2007} requires time series to be stationary and invertible.
-Time series used for training of CNN are therefore stationary and invertible as well.
-Coefficients $\phi_i$ and $\theta_j$ are generated such that all roots of AR polynomial and MA polynomial are larger than 1 (i.e. outside of unit circle) in order to guarantee that the time series defined by \eq{eq:ARMA} is stationary and invertible.
-When we generate a time series for a given order $p$, we start by assigning all coefficients independent standard normal random values.
-If the stationarity condition is not met, we pick one of the autoregressive coefficients $\phi_1,\dots,\phi_p$ uniformly at random and halve its value.
-If the condition is met, we stop, otherwise we again pick one of the coefficients $\phi_1,\dots,\phi_p$ uniformly at random, halve it, and repeat this procedure until the condition for stationarity is met.
+Model identification by AIC and BIC selection criteria in \cite{HyndmanKhandakar2008} requires time series to be stationary and invertible, which means all roots of the AR and MA polynomials are larger than 1 (that is, outside the unit circle).
+Time series used for training of CNN need to be stationary and invertible as well.
+In fact, the coefficients $\phi_i$ and $\theta_j$ are generated such that the roots are larger than 1.001 to be consistent with the condition applied by \cite{HyndmanKhandakar2008}.
+In our code, the roots of AR and MA polynomials are determined by constructing companion matrices of the polynomials and solving for corresponding eigenvalues.

-Likewise, we apply the same approach when generating the $\theta$ coefficients that fulfill the invertibility condition for a given order $q$.
-Invertibility condition is the counterpart to stationarity for the moving average coefficients.
-It implies that noise can be expressed as weighted sum of current and past observations; that is, we can write \ben{ \eps_n = \sum_{i=0}^{\infty} \pi_i X_{n-i} } for some real numbers $\pi_0, \pi_1, \dots$.
-In other words, information of noise (which is typically not observable) is equivalent to the information of current and past observable data.
+The invertibility condition is the counterpart to stationarity for the moving average coefficients, and it implies that the noise can be expressed as a weighted sum of current and past observations; that is, the information in the noise (which is typically not observable) is equivalent to the information of current and past observable data, so that we can write \ben{ \eps_t = \sum_{i=0}^{\infty} \pi_i X_{t-i} } for some real numbers $\pi_0, \pi_1, \dots$.